tomsiwik/tanyas-tale/vibelog.md

 ## Recent Improvements

+- [x] Reorganized test files to be adjacent to implementation files
+- [x] Disabled screenshot creation in browser tests
+- [x] Removed **tests** directories for cleaner organization
 - [x] Fixed bot animation to use the correct running animation
 - [x] Improved bot movement state tracking for more consistent animations
 - [x] Fixed sprite rendering issues for Bot entities